3DStreet/3dstreet-docs/docs/managed-street/component-street-segment.md

 ## Known Limitations

-- Surface textures must be present via asset loader, this component does not preload textures
+- Surface textures and other cloned models must already be present via asset loader, this component does not preload textures or models and assumes they are already available as `mixin`s in the scene
-- Some generated components require specific 3D models to be available
 - Elevation levels are limited to the range of -1 to 2